OMNIALowCode/omnia3/docs/pages/omnia3/GettingStarted/omnia3_serverdevelopment.md

 Click in the dropdown arrow right next to the "_Build & deploy_" option, check the options in the "_Development Workspaces (VS Code)_" section and select the "_Open Server Development Workspace_".

 A new Visual Studio Code window will now open.
-In the project file Explorer, navigate to "`/Behaviours`" folder, double click the "`dev.code-workspace`" file to open the Server development workspace.

 As soon as you open the Server workspace for the first time, you may receive a notification in VS Code to install some `extensions`.
 We recommend you to do that to enable _IntelliSense_.

 Another notification to restore code dependencies must also prompts in the first time running the workspace, having you to confirm it to avoid errors.
+This also happens after a _Clean & Build_.

 ## 2. Switching Tenant Model

 With Server Development opened, you can switch to another model by following the steps in ["Initializing Server Development"](#1.initializing-server-development) relatively the other desired Tenant.

-This will replace the content in your Visual Studio Code window with the model that you now opened.
+This replaces all the code in the model that you opened with Visual Studio Code.

 ## 3. Change code and apply changes to Model